sroby/f-type-c/README.md

 ## Current features
 * As platform-agnostic as possible, should compile and run on any platform supported by SDL2
 * Mostly complete, mostly accurate NTSC/RGB PPU rendering
+* Sound (very rough but implements all built-in channels)
 * Regular controller input
 * Lightgun input (via mouse)
 * Mapper support: